fpindado/iWom-inator/Python/README.md

 # iWom-inator
 iWom daily filling automation.
 It only fills today information, not multi-day filling.

 It allows for multiple user filling, using the login and passwords saved in a .csv file, and detects whether the day is Friday or not, so it uses the right amount of hours.
-It is also able to take into account vacation and bank holidays, and mark them as vacation.
+It is also able to take into account different type of abscences and report them into iWom.

 ## Documentation about *Selenium*